ReduceData-Opensource/Twitter-Gnip-Stream/README.md

 *Package gnipparser has a server that would connect to the Gnip stream and the parser would parse the Json, gets the required data and writes them to a  MySql Database.

-*Package twitterbrowser is a Play framework repository that reads the required values from the Json data that is fed into the MySql database and renders the insight on the fetched data in the form of the listed below charts -
+*Package twitterbrowser is a Play framework repository that reads the required values from the database and renders insightfull stats using highcharts, Google charts.

 1) Line chart -- Tweet Vs Retweet comparison
 2) Stacked Bar chart -- Tweet Vs Retweet Funnel